 Because MACRA is budget neutral, the law requires MIPS financial penalties to fund MIPS financial rewards.
 Low-performing MIPS clinicians who earn negative reimbursement adjustments, in other words, pay for the positive incentives their high-performing peers receive.

 In the first two years of MACRA, CMS made it relatively easy for MIPS clinicians to avoid penalties.
 A corollary to this accommodation meant high-performing clinicians received lower than expected incentive payments.
-In MACRA Year 3, however, CMS increased the program difficulty, and raised reporting requirements again in Year 4.
-For 2020, this translates into bigger financial gains or losses at stake for MIPS participants.
+In subsequent years, CMS increased the program difficulty and raised reporting requirements.
+For 2020, this translated into bigger financial gains or losses at stake for MIPS participants.